aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

     unrecognized.
 1. BACKEND_FAILURE = 6.
 While the DPA itself is operational, the backend
     necessary to complete the request is not.
+1. REQUEST_QUEUED = 7.
+The DPA has queued a request for processing but the outcome of the request is still pending.
+The client may retry the request to retrieve the result of the request.
+The DPA will return REQUEST_QUEUED to requests that arrive before processing of the original request has completed.

 Otherwise, the DPA returns a 200 OK.
 We note that these `cause` values are used for all responses.